tdincer/ImageSegmentation/README.md

-# Image Segmentation Model
+# UNet Tensorflow v2.1 Implementation

+The code presented here is a Tensorflow v2.1 implementation of the original UNet model proposed in [Ronneberger2015](http://lmb.informatik.uni-freiburg.de/).

+In this code, the model takes input from a Tensorflow input pipeline, which allows processing image augmentation via the awesome [imgaug](https://github.com/aleju/imgaug) library.

-Image segmentation model is an implementation of UNet ([Ronneberger2015](http://lmb.informatik.uni-freiburg.de/)) using Tensorflow v2.2.
-The network can be trained to perform image segmentation on arbitrary imaging data.
+This code can be trained on arbitrary imaging data.
 Check out the Jupyter notebook for the usage.

-## Features

-Data is pipelined to the model with Tensorflow Data (tf.data) API.

-Image augmentatiton is available with [imgaug](https://github.com/aleju/imgaug).

-## Model
-The model is a fully convolutional network; therefore the shape of the input images is not predefined.
-The output layer is activated with a sigmoid in the case of a binary label and with a softmax in the case of multiple label.
-In the former, the default loss function is a binary cross entropy.

 ## Results